RISCV-MYTH-WORKSHOP/RISC-V-Core/README.md

   1. GATES and MUX (AND , OR , NOT etc)
   2. Sequential Calculator which remembers the last result, and uses it for the next calculation.

+  * Pipilelined logic

+  Timing abstract powerful feature of TL-Verilog which converts a code into pipeline stages easily.
+Whole code under |pipe scope with stages defined as @?

+Below is snapshot of 2-cycle calculator which clears the output alternatively and output of given inputs are observed at the next cycle.

 # RISC-V Core Implementation
     * Pipelining the CPU